 The Nnwdaf interface is defined for 5GC NFs, to request subscription to network analytics delivery for a particular context, to cancel subscription to network analytics delivery and to request a specific report of network analytics for a particular context.

+NOTE 1: The 5G System architecture also allows other consumers such as OAM and CEF (Charging Enablement Function) to request network analytics information from NWDAF.